Robert Leamy Meade: Early life and career

 Meade was born in Washington, D.C., the son of Richard Worsam Meade II, an officer in the United States Navy.
 He was commissioned as a second lieutenant in the Marine Corps on June 14, 1862, and commanded a battalion of marines during the suppression of the New York City draft riots in July 1863.
 He took part in the daring boat attack against Fort Sumter on September 8, 1863, and was later brevetted for gallant and meritorious service.
 During the raid, he was captured by Confederate soldiers defending the fort, and he spent the remainder of the war as a prisoner of the Confederacy.

-Between the Civil War and the Spanish–American War, Meade served in a variety of billets at shore and aboard ship.
+Between the Civil War and the Spanish–American War, Meade served in a variety of billets at shore and aboard ships.
 In the early 1870s, he commanded the Marine detachment aboard the first U.S. warship to visit Cochin-China (now Vietnam) with the mission of deterring pirates from attacking American shipping in the area.
 He also served as Commanding Officer of the Marine Barracks at the New York Navy Yard and the Boston Navy Yard.
 While at the Boston Navy Yard, Lieutenant Colonel Meade made an enemy of Assistant Secretary of the Navy Theodore Roosevelt, by refusing to award a construction contract to a firm recommended by Roosevelt.